Guide

 How to Remove Duplicates in CSV

-Duplicate rows can create import issues, inaccurate reporting, and messy exports.
-This guide shows how to remove them quickly and safely.
+Duplicate rows in CSV files can create import issues, inflated reports, repeated records, and unreliable analysis.
+This guide shows how to remove duplicates safely before using the file in another workflow.

 Overview

 Removing duplicate rows is one of the simplest ways to improve CSV quality.
-It reduces repeated records, makes reports more accurate, and prepares files for cleaner imports.
+It reduces repeated records, improves reporting accuracy, and helps prepare cleaner files for imports, validation, analysis, and automation workflows.

 Use the tool